Meta Explains How To Get Started as a Professional Photographer

 • Join your Local Chamber of Commerce.
 Attend their meetings.
 Donate Photos as Door Prizes.
 Get well known in your community!

 • Fine Art America lets you sell your Photography Online as Framed Prints, Prints on Canvas, T-Shirts, Face Masks, iPhone Cases, etc. You can even attach a Domain Name to your Fine Art America Account.
 The account is free for the first 30 Photos!

-What’s The Best Professional Photography Gear for Under $1000?
+Meta’s Professional Photography Gear for Under $1000

 How To Get Started as a Professional Photographer for Under $1000 – Yes, You Can Get Started Today in Professional Photography – For Under $1000, with a Sony a77 II Digital Camera (Photo: Left), Three High Quality Minolta Maxxum AF Lenses and a Fast Sony 128GB SD Card.

 Used Lenses – Where To Buy Used Sony and Minolta AF Lenses

 |Meta’s Sony a77 II Digital Camera with Some of her 1985 Heavy Metal Body Vintage Minolta AF Maxxum Lenses

 Photo Left to Right: 35–70mm, 24–50mm, 35–105mm, 100–200mm, 28–135mm, 70–210mm, 75–300mm and 50mm mounted on Meta’s Sony a77 II Digital Camera.

 Minolta Maxxum AF Lenses – Camera Lenses are the bulk of most Photographer’s Expenses! $700 for a Brand New Sony Digital Camera Lens is about the average price!